 I just read comments from 2 reviewers of a journal.
-First reviewer gives a minor correction because of English editing, copy editing, and elaboration in the discussion section.
-The first reviewer gives good comment too, for instance we have to have another robustness test, which is a very good idea to make our paper better.
-Second reviewer gives a rejection because two issues.
+The first reviewer gives a minor correction because of English editing, copy editing, and elaboration in the discussion section.
+The first reviewer gives good comments too, for instance, we have to have another robustness test, which is a very good idea to make our paper better.
+The second reviewer gives a rejection because two issues.
 First, he/she suspect we just wrote down the R-Square (R2) before running the factor analysis.
 I just stunned, and read it again and again.
 R2 from factor analysis?
 Second issue is about the data collection.
 He/she addresses our manuscript is too weak as it does not mention the philosophical data collection.
 I was confused that time thinking what the reviewer means by philosophical data collection.
 After reading it again, reviewer mentions that I have to write down, not only whether we adopt or adapt the items of questionnaire, but also the grounded theory of the data collection and the phenomenological of items construction.
 I was very surprised because actually grounded theory data collection and phenomenological are qualitative approach which is totally different view from our approach which is quantitative method.
 I just smile facing this type of reviewing process.
 But it makes me think what the root of this “evil” is.
 Why nowadays people are good in click-click the software interface but fail in understanding comprehensively the statistic.

 The second reviewer misconception in methodology is not a new issue for me.
 I face some students who very insist that certain software does not need a normality test.
 Yet, when he/she got all the regressors contribute significantly to the dependent variable (DV), and I said maybe there is type 1 error, he is still with his stand, until I grabbed methodological book.